 On Form W-4, you can authorize your employer to withhold additional money from each paycheck to cover the taxes on that extra income.
-Simply mark the dollar amount you’d like withheld on line 6.
+Simply mark the dollar amount you’d like withheld on Step 4, Item (a).

-Keep in mind, that’s in addition to your “normal” withholding based on the number of allowances you claimed.
+Keep in mind, that’s in addition to your “normal” withholding.
 Choosing to withhold more throughout the year can help you avoid a large tax bill when you file your return.

 Know Your Tax Forms: Your W-4 is not your W-2